technomancy/bus-scheme/README.txt

 Bus Scheme is currently missing pieces of functionality:

 === Parser
+* comments at the end of files cause parse errors
 * multiline strings
 * regular expressions
+* look into using sexp gem

 === General
-* comments at the end of files cause parse errors
 * should get error evaling incomplete s-expressions
 * filter stacktrace
 * continuations